Geospatial-Digital-Special-Collections/promo/README.md

 # data science

-This repository contains a presentation about emerging themes in data science.
+This repository contains a promotional presentation about the University of Miami Geospatial Digital Special Collections (GDSC).

-For the actual presentation, plesae see the [hosted version](https://tibbben.github.io/data-science).
+For the actual presentation, please see the [hosted version](https://tibbben.github.io/GDSCpromo).

 ---